Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

 \subsubsection{Definition of the problems}

-For two Boolean strings/sequences $s$ and $t$ of the same length, we say that $s$ is \defin{lexicographically greater} than $t$ iff the left-most position $i$ at which $s$ and $t$ differ is such that $s$ has $\valtrue$/1 at position $i$ whereas $t$ has $\valfalse$/0 at position~$i$.

-For a Boolean function $f$ (an actual function, not just a function variable), the \defin{unfolding} of $f$ is the Boolean string obtained by juxtaposing the Boolean values of $f$ for all the possible combinations of $f$'s argument values, from the lexicographically greatest combination to the least.
-E.g., for a function $f$ with $f(0,0) = f(1,0) = \valfalse$ and $f(0,1) = f(1,1) = \valtrue$, the unfolding of $f$ is ``$1010$''.

-The \defin{Hamming weight} of truth-assignments for a set of propositional variables is the number of variables receiving $\valtrue$ in the assignments~\cite{CreignouV2015,ChenF2019}.
-We generalize this notion to function variables as well.
-The \defin{Hamming weight} of an instantiation of a function variable is the number of $\valtrue$ values appearing in the unfolding of the instantiated function.
+For two binary strings/sequences $s$ and $t$ of \emph{equal} length, $s$ is \defin{lexicographically greater} than $t$ iff $s$ has $\valtrue$/$1$ and $t$ has $\valfalse$/$0$ in the left-most position at which $s$ and $t$ differ.
+The \defin{unfolding} of a Boolean function $f$ is the binary string obtained by concatenating the values of $f$ for all possible argument combinations, from the lexicographically greatest to the least.
+For example, if $f(0,0) = f(1,0) = \valfalse$ and $f(0,1) = f(1,1) = \valtrue$, the unfolding of $f$ is ``1010''.
+The \defin{Hamming weight} of a truth assignment is the number of propositional variables receiving $\valtrue$ in the assignment~\cite{CreignouV2015,ChenF2019}.
+We can extend this to function variables, where the \defin{Hamming weight} of a function instantiation is the number of $\valtrue$ values in the unfolding of the instantiated function.